Python decorators#

 built-in python decorator#

-Each function in python
+Each function in python has metadata

-cannot update decorator function metadata.
+Either function or class cannot update decorator function metadata.

 How to update function metadata